Skip to main content

 2. Navigate to the contract tab on that page.

-3. Click on the Match Contract Source Code link to submit contract code for verification.
+3. Click on the Match Contract Source Code link to submit the contract code for verification.

 1. On the contract verification page, make sure your account is connected to either Kaia Wallet or Metamask.
 For this guide, we will be using Kaia Wallet.